vaibhavchaubey/Movie-Spoiler-Blocker-Extension/README.md

 4. Click on "Load unpacked" and select the folder containing the extension files.

-5. The Movie Spoiler Blocker icon should now appear in your Chrome toolbar.
+5. The Movie Spoiler-Shield icon should now appear in your Chrome toolbar.

 ## Usage

-1. Click on the Movie Spoiler Blocker icon in the Chrome toolbar to open the popup.
+1. Click on the Movie Spoiler-Shield icon in the Chrome toolbar to open the popup.

 2. Use the "Toggle Spoiler Blocker" button to enable or disable the spoiler blocker.

 3. Enjoy reading movie reviews without worrying about spoilers!
+If the extension detects potential spoilers, it automatically hides the relevant content.

 ## Customization

+- **Adjusting Thresholds:** Explore the Flask API configuration to fine-tune the spoiler detection thresholds based on user preferences.

+- **Model Updates:** Periodically update the BERT pre-trained model to incorporate the latest advancements in spoiler detection.

 - **Spoiler Detection Logic:** Customize the spoiler detection logic in the `isSpoiler` function within the `contentScript.js` file to suit your preferences.